niaid/NGS_Intro/notes/locus.md

 ## unload all modules (in case you get an error when you load one)
 module purge
+# default module to load - allows qsub and qrsh to run
+module load uge

 ## list all loaded modules
 module list